 Trust that intuition.
 Jump in.
 It taps into a deep need we have to live in the moment and create, free from judgement.
 I can’t think of anyone who wouldn’t massively benefit from improv.

 Thanks Andrew!
-See you at Hoopla @ The Miller soon 😀
+See you at on the Hoopla Stage soon 😀